 Tolucombi tablets are for once-daily oral administration and should be swallowed whole with liquid.
 Tolucombi can be taken with or without food.

+Precautions to be taken before handling or administering the medicinal product

+Tolucombi should be kept in the sealed blister due to the hygroscopic property of the tablets.
+Tablets should be taken out of the blister shortly before administration (see section 6.6).

 4.3 Contraindications